-Can doctoral thesises be exciting, up–to–date and understandable for the broad public?
-The research work of 14 PhD candidates and two postdocs in the field of Archeology and Ethnology from the group »Value & Equivalent« at the Goethe University in Frankfurt was presented at the Museum Giersch — how did the Romans hoard their money without ATMs, how did the Gods live and die in Mesopotamia and what are the differences in dealing with death in Ghana and here?
+How can a selection of doctoral theses be brought to the wide public, exciting to consume and understandable for all?
+The research work of 14 PhD candidates and two postdocs in the field of Archeology and Ethnology from the group »Value & Equivalent« at the Goethe University in Frankfurt was presented at the Museum Giersch — how did the Romans hoard their money without ATMs, how did the Gods live and die in Mesopotamia and what are the differences in dealing with death in Ghana compared to here in Germany?

 Photography: Felix Schöppner, Frankfurt